WebAssembly/module-linking/design/proposals/module-linking/Explainer.md

 ```
 Here, `$Outer` and `$Libc` serve as symbolic [de Bruijn indices], ultimately
 resolving to a pair of integers: the number of enclosing adapter modules to
 skip, and the index of the target definition.
+In particular, this number can be
+0, in which case the outer alias refers to the current module, allowing a
+single module to alias its own definitions at multiple indices in the index
+space (which can be [useful to tools][Issue-30]).

 Adapter module definitions containing outer aliases effectively produce a
 module [closure] at instantiation time, including a copy of the outer-aliased